freerange/freeagent_transaction_explainer/README.md

 ### Chrome extension

 While it'd be nice to have the script execute on page load (rather than through a bookmarklet), I didn't feel that the additional overhead of learning how to create a Chrome extension was worth it.

+## Known limitations

+There's a problem with the javascript being hosted on raw.github.com.
+It would appear that the bookmarklet doesn't get the latest version of the script until you've requested the raw script manually (i.e. by visiting it in a browser).
+I presume this is because of some caching somewhere along the line.